 staff satisfaction across clinical teams

-of stagnating wounds identified by the service were no longer stagnating within a 3-month period
+of static wounds identified by the service were no longer static within a 3-month period

 Inaccurate wound measurements

-The use of paper rulers for wound assessments resulted in significant unwarranted variability in measurements, making it difficult to consistently track wounds over time and identify stagnation or healing.
+The use of paper rulers for wound assessments resulted in significant unwarranted variability in measurements, making it difficult to consistently track wounds over time and identify whether or not a wound is healing.